 Eviction law in the United States is state law first, federal law second, and city law in between - and the local layer is often the one that catches landlords off guard.
 The basic framework is the same everywhere: written notice, unlawful detainer filing, court judgment, sheriff execution.
 The Fair Housing Act adds federal prohibitions on discriminatory evictions, and VAWA protects domestic violence survivors from eviction based on incidents at the property.
 But the details that determine whether your case survives or gets dismissed are almost always in the state statute and the local ordinance.

 Notice period requirements are the most critical state-by-state variable and the most common source of procedural errors.
-For nonpayment of rent, common periods include: 3 days (CA, FL, TX, NV, AZ, OH), 5 days (IL for 5+ units, MI, IN, VA, WI), 7 days (UT, GA demand-based, NV judicial days), 10 days (NC, PA, CO), 14 days (NY, VT, MA, ME, WA), and 30 days (NJ).
+For nonpayment of rent, common periods include: 3 days (CA, FL, TX, NV, AZ, OH; Texas often as a notice to pay rent or vacate after SB 38), 5 days (IL, MI, IN, VA, WI), 3 business days (GA, covered residential nonpayment under the Safe at Home Act), 7 days (UT), 10 days (NC, PA, CO), and 14 days (NY, VT, MA, ME, WA).
+New Jersey generally requires no separate notice to quit for simple nonpayment.
 For no-fault termination of month-to-month tenancies, most states require 30 days, but California requires 60 days for tenancies of 1+ year, New York requires 30/60/90 days based on tenure length, and rent-controlled jurisdictions may require 90 days or more.
 These periods are strictly enforced - a notice that is even one day short can be grounds for dismissal.

 Beyond state law, major cities have enacted additional protections that override or supplement state eviction rules.
 New York City's rent stabilization system covers approximately 1 million apartments and requires just cause for any eviction.
 San Francisco's Rent Ordinance specifies 16 just-cause grounds and requires relocation payments for certain no-fault evictions.
 Los Angeles, Oakland, Seattle, Portland, and Washington DC have similar systems with different specific requirements.
 Chicago, Philadelphia, and several New Jersey cities have enacted their own just-cause eviction ordinances.
 Landlords in these jurisdictions must comply with both state and local requirements - and the local rules often impose higher standards.

 At the federal level, HUD proposed revoking the 2021/2024 rules requiring a minimum 30-day notice before eviction for nonpayment of rent in public housing and project-based rental assistance (PBRA) properties.
 The interim final rule (91 FR 9449, Feb.
 26, 2026) was originally set to take effect March 30, 2026, but HUD indefinitely delayed the effective date on March 13, 2026 (91 FR 12301) after litigation challenged the rulemaking process.
 HUD is now treating the rule as a proposed rule, meaning the 30-day federal notice requirement for public housing and PBRA remains in effect until a final rule is published.
-Separately, USDA rescinded its parallel 30-day requirement for Section 515/514 Multi-Family Housing properties effective February 25, 2026.
+Separately, USDA rescinded its parallel 30-day regulatory requirement for Section 515/514 Multi-Family Housing properties effective February 25, 2026 (91 FR 9135), though the CARES Act 30-day notice continues to apply to covered dwellings.
 Landlords managing federally assisted housing should verify current HUD and program-specific notice rules before serving any notice.

 Need an eviction-related letter outside the United States?
 DocuGov.ai also supports formal housing correspondence in the UK, Germany, France, Spain, Poland, and 130+ other jurisdictions.
 See our landlord-tenant letters hub for international options.